Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989: Implementation record Rule 8 Protection Cell and Rule 9 Nodal Officers: 23 States have set up SC/ST Protection Cells. Nodal Officers have been appointed in 28 States.Rule 13(2) Special police stations have been set up only in five states - Bihar 40, Chhattisgarh 26, Jharkhand 22, Keralam 3, and Madhya Pradesh 51 (total 142) (Annual Report under Section 21(4) for the calendar year 2019).

+Sikkim, Maharashtra, and Madhya Pradesh report contingency plans, but without the notification details.
+Eighteen states (Andhra Pradesh, Arunachal Pradesh, Assam, Chhattisgarh, Goa, Jharkhand, Kerala, Maharashtra, Manipur, Meghalaya, Mizoram, Nagaland, Odisha, Rajasthan, Telangana, Tripura, Uttar Pradesh, and West Bengal) do not report having contingency plans in their state annual reports for the calendar year 2021.

+The union territories probably follow the union guidelines, though only Delhi says so explicitly.
+The union guidelines are not enclosed with their state annual reports for the calendar year 2021.

+Uttar Pradesh, which tops the number of registered cases under this Act does not have a contingency plan yet.
+Though they are among the top 12 in recorded crime against the scheduled castes (Uttar Pradesh), scheduled tribes (Chhattisgarh, Kerala, and Jharkhand), or both (Telangana, Rajasthan, Odisha, Maharashtra, and Andhra Pradesh), nine critical states do not have contingency plans.

+Not one contingency plan has ‘mandatory compensation’ [Rule 15(1)(f)], probably conflating it with relief and deeming relief to be sufficient.

 Tamil Nadu has prepared the contingency plan both in English and in Tamil.Rule 16(2) State Vigilance and Monitoring Committee meetings: Despite being mandatory to conduct State Vigilance and Monitoring Committee (SVMC) meetings in January and July each year, 20 states did not conduct a single meeting in 2016, 2017, or 2018 - all pre-pandemic years.
 Assam conducted 1 (2018), Chhattisgarh 2 (2016=0, 2017=1, 2018=1), Gujarat 4 (0,1,3), Haryana 5 (1,2,2), Karnataka 2 (1,0,1), Kerala 1 (0,1,0), Maharashtra 1 (0,0,1), and West Bengal 4 (1,1,2).
 But for Puducherry (0,1,1) and Chandigarh (0,0,1), no union territory conducted a single meeting either.
 (Reply to question AS323 in Parliament (lok sabha) on 17 March 2020).
 Andhra has not constituted the SVMC ever since its bifurcation on 1 June 2014 (Annual Report under Section 21(4) for the calendar year 2019).Section 21(1) and 21(2) of Act stipulates that the State Government shall take all such measures as may be necessary for its effective implementation.
 As 'police' and 'public order' are state subjects, primary responsibility for prevention of atrocities and maintenance of law and order rests with the State Governments.
 A responsive police administration has always been recognized as an essential requirement in any society that seeks to take care of its citizens.
 Such responsive administration is essential for prevention of atrocities likely to be inflicted upon the scheduled communities by unscrupulous elements from other communities.